 For others, just thinking about how and where to start with learning the logic of the guitar fretboard causes them to feel overwhelmed.

 For many years I didn’t understand how to navigate around my guitar fretboard.
-And whilst I was still able to play various chords, guitar solos and even improvise – I wasn’t able to move around my fretboard confidently.
+So whilst I was still able to play various chords, guitar solos and even improvise – I wasn’t able to move around my fretboard confidently.

 This worked quite well for a number of years.
-But because I didn’t know how to move beyond these ideas, my playing soon stagnated.
+However because I didn’t know how to move beyond these ideas, my playing soon stagnated.

 There seemed to be so much information to work through to get to the point where I could move around the fretboard and play with a greater level of freedom.

 Thankfully, with time and effort, I was able to get to grips with the material.
-And I feel fortunate that I did, because it changed the way I played my guitar playing.
+I feel fortunate that I did, because it changed the way I played my guitar playing.

 So if you are feeling stuck in a rut with your playing, or frustrated that you are ‘locked’ into certain patterns, learning the material outlined here will help you to move up to the next level.

 In this article then, I have outlined the key benefits of this knowledge.
 I have also covered the 5 ways that you can ‘unlock’ your guitar fretboard.

 In the interest of full disclosure, there are a lot of fretboard diagrams to work through here.
 There is also some music theory.

 So to save you time and frustration, I have condensed all of that information down into the essential steps you need to take to develop a deeper understanding of your guitar fretboard.

 For whilst a huge number of the guitarists I encounter want to develop a greater understanding of their instrument, very few of them fully consider why they want to learn theory.

 Learning music theory as a purely academic exercise is unlikely to lead to success.
 This is especially true if you are playing for fun.

-Learning guitar theory is not as much fun as learning songs, jamming or playing with other musicians.
-And so the likelihood of staying focused on theory when you are balancing guitar playing alongside all of your other commitments is very unlikely.
+For most guitarists, learning guitar theory is not as much fun as learning songs, jamming or playing with other musicians.
+As such, the likelihood of staying focused on theory when you are balancing guitar playing alongside all of your other commitments is very unlikely.

-As such – and before we dive into the 5 steps outlined below that will help you to unlock your guitar fretboard – I think it is worth emphasising the benefits of understanding this material.
+So before we dive into the 5 steps outlined below that will help you to unlock your guitar fretboard – I think it is worth emphasising the benefits of understanding this material.

 - Play in all 12 musical keys without fear of hitting the wrong notes or playing out of key